O'Ward seizes lead on Palou's pit stop woes, wins Indy 200 at Mid-Ohio in debut of hybrid engine

 The victory provided huge redemption for O'Ward, who was leading the final lap of the Indianapolis 500 in May before Josef Newgarden overtook him on the final half-mile for the victory.
 It was O'Ward's second win this season but the first on-track after he was awarded the victory in the season-opening race at St. Peterburg, Florida, when Newgarden was disqualified for manipulating the push-to-pass system on his Chevy.

+“We really pushed today,” said O’Ward, whose initial pit stop for softer, red-sidewall alternate tires helped him gain speed before switching back to primary rubber on the next.
+“I was pushing so long and watching him pull out kind of trying to run away with it in the first stint, I said, ‘No way! no way!’”

+“As soon as we got the reds on, that was my chance to close the gap and ultimately beat him. ...
+We earned it.
+No one gave it to us.
+This feels really good.”

-O'Ward started second in a Chevy to Palou's Honda and spent most of the race whacking a big time gap to the dominant Palou, who edged his counterpart by .0024 seconds for the pole and sought his second consecutive win at Mid-Ohio.
-His chance came when Palou pitted for tires and fuel on lap 56 of 80 but stalled, allowing O’Ward to slip by as Palou re-entered the road course.
+O’Ward started second in a Chevy to Palou’s Honda and spent most of the race whacking a time gap of more than five seconds at times to the dominant Palou, who edged his counterpart by 0.0024 seconds for the pole and had sought his second consecutive win at Mid-Ohio.
+His chance came when Palou pitted for tires and fuel on Lap 56 of 80 but stalled, a hiccup that allowed O’Ward to slip by as Palou re-entered the repaved road course.

+“Just tried to engage first gear too early,” said Palou, who was coming off a Laguna Seca win from the pole two weeks ago.
+“My mechanics were super good on tires and a few — like you cannot engage first gear when the fueler is in, so yeah, I just tried and it got denied and then when I could have put it (in gear), it was like half a second or one second.
+Totally my fault.”

+Palou stalked O’Ward from there but couldn’t get within range to pass.
+Green-flag conditions also helped, even after Romain Grosjean’s Chevy spun behind them and stalled with three laps left.
+Grosjean refired the new hybrid unit and continued, preventing a disruption and likely finish under caution with the previous engine.

-Scott McLaughlin was third, followed by Colton Herta, Marcus Ericsson and Alexander Rossi.
+Scott McLaughlin was third in a Penske Chevy, followed by Colton Herta and Marcus Ericsson in Andretti Global Honda and Alexander Rossi, O’Ward’s teammate.

+Palou extended his IndyCar points lead to 48 over Will Power, while O’Ward jumped three spots to third, 70 back.

 While the finish was obviously important for O’Ward and Palou, attention was focused on the first competition with the hybrid unit powering the Hondas and Chevys.

 The long-awaited hybrid unit in the 2.2-liter, twin-turbocharged V-6 engine produces electricity through braking or throttle position change.
-Power is stored in capacitors that produce quick boosts when drivers deploy a system similar to the push-to-pass button.
-That option can add up to 120 horsepower and more than 800 total.
+Power is stored in capacitors that produce quick boosts and when drivers deploy a system similar to the push-to-pass button.
+The combination can add up to 120 horsepower and more than 800 total.

+IndyCar expressed encouragement and excitement about the hybrid engine in a statement after the race that cited the collaboration between Chevy and Honda.
+The statement added that the series looked forward to “the continued evolution of the hybrid power unit as teams and drivers fine-tune the system” and how horsepower assist works on an oval next weekend at Iowa Speedway.

 IndyCar’s next race is July 14 at Newton, Iowa.